-Therapy can help you examine your past relationships, including the one you had with your primary caregivers, as well as current relationships with friends or romantic partners.
+Therapy can help you examine your past relationships, including the one you had with your primary caregivers (whether parents or otherwise), as well as current relationships with friends or romantic partners.
 A therapist can use cognitive behavioral therapy to help you change the way you think about relationships.
 Dialectical behavior therapy can also be extremely important as you learn to regulate your emotions more effectively.